Downward trendlines are drawn from the highs sloping downward, signaling bearish sentiment in forex, energy, or index markets.

 Cryptocurrencies (Bitcoin, Ethereum, altcoins)

-Trendline methods are universal: the same principles guide trendlines on crypto, metal, or share charts.
+Trendline methodologies are universal: the same principles apply to trendlines on cryptocurrency, metal, or equity charts.